wevm/viem/.changeset/mean-taxis-laugh.md

 "viem": minor
 ---

-(celo) add support for serializing and parsing op deposit transactions when using celo chains
+Added support for serializing and parsing OP deposit transactions on Celo.